 Before any divorce or alternative dispute resolution process can be resolved, the key issues of child custody, child support, alimony and spousal support, and division of marital assets and debt will all need to be decided.
 However, just because you and your spouse may not immediately agree on exactly how to resolve all of these important issues doesn’t mean the mediation process won’t work for you.
 As long as you and your spouse are committed to resolving your disputes in a communicative and honest manner, and are willing to make compromises in an effort to more amicably, privately, and cost-effectively resolve your divorce, mediation can work for you.

-Contact our firm today to discuss your divorce and the potential for mediation in a comprehensive and confidential case assessment.
+Contact our firm today to discuss your divorce and the potential for mediation in a comprehensive and confidential Strategic Planning Session.

 How Does Mediation Work in Morris County?

 The mediation process involves a single, trained mediator who acts as a neutral third party between the divorcing couple.
 The neutrality of the divorce mediator allows both parties to discuss their specific needs and concerns without fear of judgment, and can help both parties to find common ground when deciding exactly what their divorce settlement agreement will entail.

 Couples are given the freedom to choose their own mediation schedule, and after each meeting, our Madison mediation attorneys will update what is known as a “Memorandum of Understanding”, the document which will eventually become your formal Marital Settlement Agreement.
 As your mediation process evolves, and various issues are discussed and decided, your Memorandum of Understanding (MoU) will be updated to reflect those goals, decisions, and next steps, and each party will be provided a copy of their updated MoU.